 Eligibility Criteria for Deferment and Forbearance with Sallie Mae

 To qualify for deferment or forbearance with Sallie Mae, you generally need to meet specific criteria, such as being enrolled at least half-time in an eligible institution for deferment or experiencing financial hardship for forbearance.
-Each type has its own set of requirements that must be met to qualify.
+Each type has its own set of requirements.

 It’s crucial to contact Sallie Mae directly to discuss your circumstances and explore the available options based on your specific situation.
-They can guide what documentation may be needed and help determine which option best suits your needs.
+They can guide you on what documentation may be needed and help you determine which option best suits your needs.

 Bankruptcy and Student Loan Discharge Programs